iOS 15 Release Date: Tips & Tricks

 If this will be your first time trying a public iOS beta, make sure you read Apple’s FAQ on the Beta Software Program.
 It goes over the important do’s and don’ts.

-Again, the free iOS 15 beta will come weeks after the developer beta.
+Again, the free iOS 15 beta will likely come weeks after the developer beta.

 Learn How to Install iOS Beta Software